MrEbabi/Global-Coupons-for-Woocommerce-Plugin/README.md

 Requirements: To install and activate the Global Coupons for Woocommerce, first you need to install and activate the WooCommerce plugin.
 Editions: README is updated as mentioned in Changelog.

+Version 1.1.0:

+List the global coupons and count the activate coupons for users.
+Show the orders which any global coupons are used by listing with the relevant coupon code.

 -----

-Planned version 1.1.0:

 To-Do:
-- List the global coupons and count the activate coupons for users.
-- Show the orders which any global coupons are used by listing with the relevant coupon code.
 - A video tutorial for example usage.
 - General language settings will automatically change the language of the plugin.